Cannabis Light Schedules: Vegetative Stage vs Flowering Stage

 Most indoor growers provide 18-24 hours of light a day (known as 18-6 or 24-0 light schedules).
 Giving your cannabis plants more hours of light each day in the vegetative stage will encourage faster growth.

 Lingo: When a grower provides 18 hours of light a day and 6 hours of darkness, this is commonly known as the 18/6 light schedule.
-For 24 hours a day, this is referred to as the 24-0 light schedule.
+For 24 hours a day, this is referred to as the 24-0 light schedule (or just 24 hours a day).

 Outdoors